 My name is Janet McClelland, and I teach the Preschool and Pre-Kindergarten classes at Our Lady of Guadalupe.
 I have a Masters degree in Early Childhood Education from Pacific Oaks College, CA. I have been teaching in the Early Childhood classroom for twenty five years.
-I live in West Seattle with my two children; my daughter attends high school and my son is in college.
-I volunteer weekly at WestSide Baby.
-This summer, I had an internship working with providers picking up items for their clients.
-I am also a member of Our Lady of Guadalupe Church.
+I have two grown children and two wonderful dogs.
+I am a member of Our Lady of Guadalupe Parish.
 When I am not working I enjoy my wonderful family, friends and travel.

 Pre-K Instructional Assistant